This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 If you prefer to grind and are looking to intensify the sensation, you can try putting a very strong massager such as the Smart Wand Large in the middle of a folded pillow or towel and move against its flexible head.

+Also, some women like to pleasure themselves through their undies or a cloth as their clitoris is too sensitive to direct touch.
 If you find your clitoris is too sensitive for this direct contact, you may enjoy a product like ORA 2 as it has subtle sensations that you can control the pressure of.
-You can also try using your thumb and forefinger to almost mimic the motion of manual stimulation of a penis, though many people find this to be tiring and slightly awkward, depending on the size and location of your clitoris.

-Using the tub faucet or shower head to run water over your clitoris and vulva is also a popular method of masturbation, though depending on your bathtub it can get a little tricky to maneuver.
+Using the tub faucet or shower head to run water over your clitoris and vulva is another method of masturbation, though depending on your bathtub it can get a little tricky to maneuver.

 We also encourage you to try SONA the World-First Sonic Clitoral Stimulator which stimulates 75% more of the clitoris (including the part of its structure you can’t see)!